Votes at 16

-Votes at 16 is a campaign in the United Kingdom which argues in favour of the reduction of the voting age to 16 for all public elections.
+Votes at 16 is a campaign in the United Kingdom which argues in favour of reducing the voting age to 16 for all public elections.
 The campaign espouses several principles in favour of lowering the voting age.

 Votes at 16 Coalition

 The Votes at 16 Coalition is a national group of major UK youth organisations, political parties and other supporters that campaign for 16 and 17 year olds to be able to vote in all UK public elections.
 The coalition is led by a steering group of active members who include the British Youth Council, the Children's Rights Alliance for England, The Co-operative Group, the National Union of Students and the Scottish Youth Parliament.
 This group of organisations have been campaigning on Votes at 16 for a number of years and meet regularly to plan and develop the campaign.
 Other member organisations of the coalition consist of the Electoral Reform Society, YMCA, the National Youth Agency and the European Youth Forum among many more.